maggit/futureproject.github.com/stack/index.md

-It's worth noting that our current tools work pretty well for us here, and the main value we can add is to make them talk to each other more efficiently, so we spend less time preparing budgets, expense reports, and visualizations.
+It's worth noting that our current tools work pretty well for us here, and the main value we can add is to make them talk to each other more efficiently, so we spend less time preparing budgets, expense reports, and visualizations by hand.
+We want to free the humans on our finance team to spend more time planning and analyzing.

 #### Primary users
 - Finance team